 Rutherford in Bergen County, New Jersey — The American Northeast (Mid-Atlantic)

-citizens of Rutherford
+the people of Rutherford

 Daughters of the American Revolution

 May 30, 1961

 Erected 1961 by People of Rutherford and Daughters of the American Revolution - John Rutherford Chapter.

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical month for this entry is May 1875.